Setting up a professional spray tan business

 So your thinking, why on earth don’t you rely on booking systems for your business?

 - Because most people have questions about your service and will not book and pay if they’re unsure about anything.
-If they phone or email you are giving a more personalized booking experience by putting you clients at ease and making sale
+On the phone or by email, you are giving a more personalized booking experience by putting your clients at ease.

 - Clients will be looking for your name on the booking system and if you are booked and have staff, they will not pick them and go elsewhere unless you persuade them on the phone (YES REALLY!)